 After all this time living here, I feel like I’ve learned a lot of tips and tricks.
 I know where to find cheap long-term accommodation (it’s not on Airbnb).
 I know the cheapest and safest modes of transportation.
 And most importantly of all, I know the best places to visit!

 Backpacking Mexico Guide

 Is it Safe to Backpack Mexico?

-The country is also full of natural beauty that is easily accessible and protected by the local tourism companies to make sure that they remain safe places for visitors.
+The country is also full of natural beauty that is easily accessible and protected by the local tourism boards.
+This ensures that they remain safe places for visitors.

 How Much Does it Cost to Backpack Mexico?